-- Installation and replacement of approximately 1075 linear feet of 16-inch through 20-inch diameter water mains and 3950 linear feet of 12-inch drainpipe in Coventry.
-This project provides the infrastructure necessary to activate the new Read Schoolhouse Road storage tank facilities to improve service pressure and flow in this area.
-The final paving associated with this project will be completed in the spring/summer of 2009. - The final stages of design for a new water treatment plant at the Mishnock Well Field in Coventry were completed in 2008.
+- The final Rhode Island Department of Health design review for a new water treatment plant at the Mishnock Well Field in Coventry.
 The new treatment plant will incorporate state-of-the-art technology to deliver high-quality water to our customers.
-It is anticipated that construction will be initiated in 2009 and the plant will come on line in 2010.
+It is anticipated that bidding and construction will be initiated in 2010 and the plant will come online in 2011. - Transmission main design for the Mishnock Treatment Plant.

-Working Towards Manganese Mitigation
+Working Toward Manganese Mitigation

 Manganese is not regulated under federal and state primary drinking water health standards.
 This mineral is a harmless aesthetic aspect of New England groundwater supplies that may be more noticeable to some consumers due to the use of chlorinated cleaning products.
-Some time ago, we implemented a Manganese Sequestering Pilot Treatment Program for our Warwick/East Greenwich distribution area.
+Some time ago we implemented a Manganese Sequestering Pilot Treatment Program for our Warwick/East Greenwich distribution area.
 The goal of this program was to attempt to eliminate the staining effects related to the precipitation of soluble manganese in the source water supply.
-Our engineers are reviewing the results of this pilot study along with various other treatment options and when completed will recommend the least expensive option to deal with this aesthetic aspect of the water supply.
-In our endeavor to provide the highest quality, and most cost effective product to our customers, we intend to move forward with the design and construction of the proposed treatment system.
-We continue to advocate that you remain vigilant in following our suggestion not use chlorinated dishwashing detergents, chlorine bleach laundry products or monthly drop-in toilet tank cleaning products that contain chlorine.
+Our engineers have reviewed the results of this pilot study along with other treatment various options and recommend some options to deal with the aesthetic quality of this water supply.
+Some additional testing is currently underway to select the best overall treatment solution.
+In our endeavor to provide the highest quality, most cost effective product to our customers, we intend to move forward with the design and construction of the proposed treatment system once the final selection is made.
+We continue to advocate that you remain vigilant in following our suggestion to not use chlorinated dishwashing detergents, chlorine bleach laundry products or monthly drop-in toilet tank cleaning products that contain chlorine.
 These types of products tend to promote the occurrence of staining despite the use of the sequestering treatment regime.
-Certainly, feel free to contact us at 821-9300 or customerservice@kentcountywater.org if you have any questions about our proposed programs or would like to discuss aspects of the water supply with one of our customer representatives.
+Certainly, feel free to contact us at 401-821-9300 or customerservice@kentcountywater.org if you have any questions about our proposed programs or would like to discuss aspects of the water supply with one of our customer representatives.